myroms/roms_test/IRENE/Coupling/data_wrf_roms_wmc/Readme.md

 at Cape Hatteras in **WRF-ROMS** fully coupled applications.
 The result is around 0.3 N/m2 weaker surface wind stress in the core of the Gulf Stream.
-Since **ROMS** doesn't cover all the ocean points in the **WRF** grid, a **DATA** component is used to supply those values from the hourly **HyCOM** dataset.
+Since **ROMS** doesn't cover all the ocean points in the **WRF** grid, a **DATA** component is used to supply those values from the 3-hour **HyCOM** dataset.
 **ROMS** exports surface currents at $\rho$-points instead of its regular staggered locations.